Efreak/AI_Horde_Discord/README.md

   - the `style:` prefix that the bot adds is also trimmed, both for autocomplete and for input, so if you copy a command before sending it'll still work when you paste it
 - interrogate accepts a URL so you don't have to download and reupload a file that you saw in discord (interrogate currently doesn't work at all as of this writing, so not much point in this)
 - doesn't require a reward. make a party in a server and pay for generations with 0 reward without sending people messages regarding horde accounts or requiring them to trust the bot with their API key.
+- karras has been merged into the samplers list to free up a subcommand.
+See TODOs (more subcommands will be merged)

 ### TODO: